Projections of Mukai Varieties: Introduction

-\begin{thm} Let $L$ be a general nodal hyperplane section of $G_2$.
-Then the projection of $L$ from the node is a linear section of, $LG(3,6)$, containing a 3 dimensional quadric. \end{thm} The proof of Theorems \ref{z S10 w G(2,5)}, \ref{z G(2,6) w S10}, \ref{z LG(3,6) w G(2,6)} and \ref{z G2 w LG(3,6)} is based on analyzing equations of the involved varieties.
+\begin{thm} The projective dual variety to $G_2$ is irreducible.
+The general element of this variety defines a hyperplane section $L$ of $G_2$ admitting a single node as singularity.
+Let $L$ be any hyperplane section of $G_2$ admitting a single node.
+Then the projection of $L$ from the node is a proper linear section of, $LG(3,6)$, containing a 3 dimensional quadric.
+Moreover a generic linear section of $LG(3,6)$ containing a 6 dimensional quadric arises in this way. \end{thm} The proof of Theorems \ref{z S10 w G(2,5)}, \ref{z G(2,6) w S10}, \ref{z LG(3,6) w G(2,6)} and \ref{z G2 w LG(3,6)} is based on analyzing representations appearing on the linear sections involved and comparing the equations of the varieties involved.